-In 2015, a disputed trade receivable balance of RM24,835,000 (P307) in favor of POMSB was reclassified to long-term receivables.
+In 2015, a disputed trade receivable balance of RM25 (P307) in favor of POMSB was reclassified to long-term receivables.

-The dispute arose from the supply by POMSB of diesel to Swakaya Sdn Bhd ("Swakaya").
-In 2013, POMSB entered into an agreement with Swakaya to supply it with diesel.
-Swakaya had agreements to supply power plants operator with diesel for power generation.
-Later, due to a government investigation, Swakaya's bank accounts were frozen and that affected its ability to supply the power plants.
-Swakaya and the power plants operator agreed to ask POMSB to supply the power plants operator directly and for the said operator to pay POMSB directly for diesel supplied.
-This arrangement commenced.
-Unknown to POMSB, Swakaya had a financing arrangement with Sabah Development Bank ("SDB") and the power plants operator was placed under an obligation to SDB to remit all payments due to Swakaya to SDB.
+The dispute arose from the supply by POMSB of diesel to Swakaya.
+In 2013, POMSB entered into an agreement to supply diesel to Swakaya who subsequently sold the product to an operator of power plants in Sabah.
+In 2013, due to a government investigation, Swakaya's bank accounts were frozen which affected its ability to supply the power plants.
+Swakaya and the power plants operator agreed to ask POMSB to supply the power plants operator directly and, correspondingly, pay POMSB directly.
+Unknown to POMSB, Swakaya had a financing arrangement with Sabah Development Bank (SDB) which obligated the power plants operator to remit to SDB payments due to Swakaya.
 Due to some administrative issues, the moneys due to POMSB were remitted by power plants operator into a joint Swakaya/SDB Bank account.
-SDB then, despite its earlier promise to POMSB to remit the moneys to POMSB once POMSB establishes that the payment was for a direct supply to the power plants operator, refused and utilized the moneys to set off against Swakaya's debt to the bank.
-The sum involved was RM24,835,000 (P307).
-POMSB sued Swakaya and SDB for, among others, breach of trust.
+Despite SDB's earlier promise to remit the moneys to POMSB once it is established that the payment was indeed for a direct supply to the power plants operator, SDB subsequently refused and set off the moneys against Swakaya's debt to the bank.
+The sum involved was RM25 (P307).
+POMSB sued Swakaya and SDB before the Kota Kinabalu High Court for, among others, breach of trust.
 Swakaya did not appear in court and judgment was awarded in favor of POMSB and against Swakaya.

-In April 2016, the Kota Kinabalu High Court ruled in favor of the POMSB and a judgment sum inclusive of interest amounting to RM27,759,000 (P343) was deposited to its solicitor account in August 2016.
+In April 2016, the Kota Kinabalu High Court ruled in favor of POMSB and a judgment sum inclusive of interest amounting to RM28 (P343) was deposited to its solicitor account in August 2016.
 SDB subsequently filed an appeal to Court of Appeal.

-In May 2017, the Court of Appeal re-affirmed the decision of the Kota Kinabalu High Court and dismissed SDB's appeal with costs of RM15,000 (P0.20) awarded to POMSB.
+In May 2017, the Court of Appeal re-affirmed the decision of the Kota Kinabalu High Court and dismissed SDB's appeal with costs RM0.015 (P0.20) awarded to POMSB.
 In June 2017, SDB filed a Notice of Motion for leave to appeal to the Federal Court against the decision of the Court of Appeal, which was granted in April 2018.
 After hearing the appeal, in February 2020, the Federal Court allowed the appeal by SDB and set aside the Court of Appeal's decision.
-POMSB is exploring the possibility of a review of the said Federal Court decision.
+POMSB is preparing to file for a review by the Federal Court (to set aside its own decision).

-Considering the length of time of litigation matters, a discount of RM7,641,000 (P95) was computed based on the original effective interest rate.
-Part of the discount, amounting to RM1,636,000 (P20) was unwound this year and recognized as interest income.
+Considering the length of time of litigation matters, a discount of RM8 (P95) was computed based on the original effective interest rate.
+Part of the discount, amounting to RM2 (P20) was unwound in 2019 and recognized as interest income.

-The balance amounting to RM23,074,000 (P282) was provided full impairment in 2019 (Note 26).
+The balance amounting to RM23 (P282) was provided full impairment in 2019.